 Whether or not alcohol causes ulcers are still heavily debated, but one thing is clear: excess alcohol can create the perfect environment for an ulcer to form and not heal.
 A person who abuses or is addicted to alcohol may need to seek treatment to prevent health complications like ulcers.
-Addiction Campuses offers several treatment options at our facilities throughout the nation to help individuals overcome alcohol addiction.
+Vertava Health offers several treatment options at our facilities throughout the nation to help individuals overcome alcohol addiction.

 What Are Stomach Ulcers?